 He has a prominent role in cost accounting & regulatory ecosystem of Pakistan and is a staunch advocate of diversity, fairness and robustness in regulatory bodies to safeguard consumer rights.
 Further, he is the former President Institute of Cost Management Accountant of Pakistan (ICMAP) and currently serving as Member National Council of the institute.
 He is also the former chairman of Corporate Governance Advisory Board (CGAB), Cost Accounting Standards Board (CASB), Research and Publication Committee and Editorial Board of research journal of ICMAP.
 He was also the chairman Research & Publication committee of Institute of Public Finance Accountants (PIPFA) and has several papers and publications to his name.
-He is Chief Operating Officer (COO) of C-100 Think Tank and COO of KHAS holdings.

 Further, he was a former member of Policy Board Auditor General Pakistan and nominated as Member Panel of Experts at PSX.
 He was also Chairman of SAFA Committee of Government and Public Sector Enterprises Accounting (PPSEA) and member of CAPA Public Sector Financial Management (PSFM).
 He also continues to play a vigorous and dynamic role in improvement of academic sector by being a board member of NUML Islamabad and former board member at ISRA University Hyderabad.